Shakiba-Alipour/Shakiba-Alipour/README.md

 ## About
 Hi, I’m Shakiba Alipour.
-I'm a software engineer.<br />
+I'm a computer engineer.<br />
 You can check out my CV [here](https://shakiba.dev).